stelzinga/MF/Management_Framework.md

 ### Recruitment
 Recruitment is the Process of attracting Staff with the right Skills and Experience i.e., for a specific Job Description.
 HR may rely on Communications as Business Function, if the Venture wants to recruit many different people at once (notably the case of successful startups).
 In addition to Skills and Experience, HR is strongly involved in the assessment whether the Personality of the Staff is a right fit.

-### Skill Management
+### Skill & Knowledge Management
-Skill Management is the function defining Skills required to be able to operate within a Group as well as measuring those Skills in prospect and existing Staff.
+Skill Management is the function that defines the Skills required to be able to operate within a Group as well as measuring those Skills in prospect and existing Staff.
 Skills are formalised in the Job Description (see above).
+Knowledge Management follows similar concepts.

 ### Training
-Training is the process of adding new Skills or improving existing Skills through various means such as to aid in maximising Staff Performance.
+Training is the process of adding new Skills or Knowledge or improving existing Skills through various means such as to aid in maximising Staff Performance.

 ### Performance Management
-Performance Management is the function of measuring the actual performance of Staff versus their potential as well versus Objectives.
+Performance Management is the function of measuring performance of Staff versus their potential as well versus Objectives.
 Objectives are as per the Planning and include both Routines and Projects.
 An important aspect of Performance Management is reviewing *how* Objectives were achieved and to what extent the Staff is yielding its full potential.

 ### Remuneration Management
 Remuneration Management details the manners in which Staff can be attracted and retained.